 “Graphene might be the only known material that remains an excellent conductor of electricity/heat even when having, effectively, no electrons.
-We have reached a near zero-electron scenario in graphene, also called Dirac point, by assembling electron-accepting molecules on its surface.
+We have reached a near zero-electron scenario in graphene, also called the Dirac point, by assembling electron-accepting molecules on its surface.
 Our results show that graphene is an exceptionally good material for THz heterodyne detection when doped to the Dirac point”, says Samuel Lara-Avila, assistant professor at the Quantum Device Physics Laboratory and lead author of the paper.

 In detail, the experimental demonstration involves heterodyne detection, in which two signals are combined, or mixed, using graphene.
-One signal is a high intensity wave at a known THz frequency, generated by a local source (i.e. a local oscillator).
+One signal is a high-intensity wave at a known THz frequency, generated by a local source (i.e. a local oscillator).
 The second is a faint THz signal that mimics the waves coming from space.
-Graphene mixes these signals and then produces an output wave at a much lower gigahertz (GHz) frequency, called the intermediate frequency, that can be analyzed with standard low noise gigahertz electronics.
+Graphene mixes these signals and then produces an output wave at a much lower gigahertz (GHz) frequency, called the intermediate frequency, that can be analyzed with standard low-noise gigahertz electronics.
 The higher the intermediate frequency can be, the higher bandwidth the detector is said to have, required to accurately identify motions inside the celestial objects.

 “According to our theoretical model, this graphene THz detector has a potential to reach quantum-limited operation for the important 1-5 THz spectral range.
 Moreover, the bandwidth can exceed 20 GHz, larger than 5 GHz that the state-of-the-art technology has to offer.”

-Another crucial aspect for the graphene THz detector is the extremely low power needed for the local oscillator to achieve a trustable detection of faint THz signals, few orders of magnitude lower than superconductors require.
+Another crucial aspect of the graphene THz detector is the extremely low power needed for the local oscillator to achieve a trustable detection of faint THz signals, a few orders of magnitude lower than superconductors require.
 This could enable quantum-limited THz coherent detector arrays, hence opening the door to 3D imaging of the universe.

-“This graphene-based technology has enormous potential for future space missions that aim at e.g. unveiling how water, carbon, oxygen and life itself came to earth.
-A lightweight, power effective 3D imager that is quantum-limited at terahertz frequencies is crucial for such ambitious tasks.
+“This graphene-based technology has enormous potential for future space missions that aim at e.g. unveiling how water, carbon, oxygen, and life itself came to earth.
+A lightweight, power-effective 3D imager that is quantum-limited at terahertz frequencies is crucial for such ambitious tasks.
 But, at the moment, THz 3D imagers are simply not available”.

 Sergey Kubatkin, professor at the Quantum Device Physics Laboratory and co-author of the paper, explains: